TypicalFork/mdBook/guide/src/format/config.md

 ## Supported configuration options

-It is important to note that **any** relative path specified in the configuration will always be taken relative from the root of the book where the configuration file is located.
+It is important to note that **any** relative path specified in the configuration file will always be taken relative to the root of the book.

 ### General metadata